-SEO and website optimization are both very important, but are quite different things, like Ying and Yang.
+SEO and conversion rate optimization (CRO) are both very important, but are quite different, like Ying and Yang.
 Unfortunately, many people still don’t know the differences, and why it’s important to do both for their website.
-Many simply think website optimization is SEO just because it has the word optimization in it!

-To help everyone understand this and eliminate any confusion, I have created an article explaining the differences and why it’s important for online businesses to perform both.
-To begin clarifying, let’s start with some definitions of the two.
+To help everyone understand this and eliminate any confusion, I have created an article explaining the differences and why it’s important for online businesses to perform both to really increase their website sales or leads.

-One of the easiest ways to help you understand the two terms, their differences and importance is to consider the official definitions of website optimization and SEO:
+One of the easiest ways to help you understand the two terms, their differences and importance is to consider the official definitions of CRO and SEO:

-Search engine optimization (SEO) is the process of affecting the visibility of a website or a web page in a search engine’s “natural” or un-paid (“organic”) search results (Source: Wikipedia).
+Search engine optimization (SEO) is the process of affecting the online visibility of a website or a web page in a web search engine’s unpaid results—often referred to as “natural”, “organic”, or “earned” results.
+(Source: Wikipedia).

-Website optimization is also often referred to as ‘conversion rate optimization’ or ‘landing page optimization’, as those form major aspects of it.
+CRO is also often referred to as ‘conversion optimization’ or ‘landing page optimization’.

-To help clarify and distinguish between the two terms, here are the major differences between website optimization and SEO.
+To help distinguish between the two terms, here are the major differences between CRO and SEO.

-- Website optimization’s primary goal is to increase conversion rates (like for sales or signups) and affects visitors after they arrive on your website.
+- CRO’s primary goal is to increase conversion rates (like for sales or signups) and affects visitors after they arrive on your website.
 SEO mainly affects your visitors before they arrive on your website, in the actual search engine results pages (SERPs).

-- Website optimization won’t directly increase your traffic from search engines, unlike SEO efforts which is a primary method of doing so.
+- CRO won’t directly increase your traffic from search engines, unlike SEO efforts which is a primary method of doing so.

-- Most SEO success now comes from off-site link building efforts, whereas most website optimization success comes from onsite page testing (A/B and multivariate testing) and optimization efforts to better engage and convert more visitors.
+- Most SEO success now comes from off-site link building efforts, whereas most CRO success comes from onsite efforts to better engage and convert more visitors.

-- Website optimization relies heavily on using website testing tools (such as Visual Website Optimizer) to optimize conversion rates, SEO doesn’t place much focus on them.
+- CRO often uses A/B testing tools and visitor feedback tools to optimize conversion rates, SEO doesn’t focus on them.

-- Website optimization initiatives are often much cheaper to execute than running expensive SEO campaigns.
+- CRO initiatives are often much cheaper to execute than running expensive SEO campaigns.
 In fact, leading web analyst Avinash Kaushik believes that in order to start optimizing your website and conversion rates, you need just 10 percent of your SEO budget.

 It’s not just all about knowing the differences though – both of these terms also complement each other and work together well too, and it’s important you know why.
 Here is how and where these important terms intersect and meet:

-- Some website optimization factors also affect SEO efforts.
+- Some CRO factors also affect SEO efforts.
 For example, if your website loads slowly or has poor quality content, it not only will lower your website conversion rates, but Google may rank it lower than sites with higher quality (as seen in the Google Panda update).

-- If you do a poor job with SEO and send traffic to pages that aren’t very relevant, this will also lower visitor engagement (and therefore conversion rates) – an essential part of website optimization.
+- If you do a poor job with SEO and send traffic to pages that aren’t very relevant, this will also lower visitor engagement (and therefore conversion rates) – an essential part of CRO.

 - Both of them rely heavily on web analytics data to monitor and improve success.
-In fact, one of the most important metrics for both SEO and website optimization are now the same – webpage bounce rate (and trying to reduce it on key pages).
+In fact, one of the most important metrics for both SEO and CRO are now the same – webpage bounce rate (and trying to reduce it on key pages).

 Here are the major reasons you need not just SEO or website optimization, but both.